 A great laptop for writing has several main features including battery life, storage, type of keyboard, and more.
 Below are our recommendations for great laptop features if your primary purpose for using the laptop is writing.

 Storage: These days, at least 250GB is ideal.
 If you travel a lot, you may want to look into an SSD drive upgrade.
+If you need more, you can always use a storage system like Dropbox, OneDrive, and iCloud.

 Battery Life: Most laptops these days have plenty of battery life, but we recommend looking for one with at least 4 hours of battery life unless you plan to be tethered to a desk all day.